tjvantoll/articles/kendo/angular-v-react/article.md

 Over the years these modules have cost me a ton of time, as not only are Angular modules tedious to create, they’re also error prone, as it’s easy to accidentally put a declaration in the `imports` array, or vice versa, and the error messages don’t always point you in the right direction.

 Similarly, Angular also has a concept of services and dependency injection that I don’t miss either.
-If you’re unfamiliar with the concept you could again [read through the documentation](https://angular.io/guide/architecture-services), but the short version is you provide a bit of metadata on your services, for example.
+In short, the process involves a few steps you must take.
+First, you have to provide a metadata on each service that you create.

 ``` TypeScript
 @Injectable({